fastn-community/arya-font/README.md

 ## License

-These fonts are licensed under the [Open Font Licence](https://fonts.google.com/specimen/Arya/about).
+Since Arya Font is under [Open Font Licence](https://fonts.google.com/specimen/Arya/about), this FPM wrapper is also under same license.

 ## About Original Project